Cuuuurzel/android-pills/README.md

 android-pills
 =============

-A collection of functions, classes, widget, layouts and so on I use in my applications.
+A collection of classes I use in my applications.